Funding4HomeCare

 If you have caregivers to pay by Friday, a slow approval process won’t help.
 In these situations, the speed of fast funding solutions can be a lifesaver, even if it comes at a higher cost.
 Slower options like bank loans might have lower rates, but they can take weeks or even months to get approved.

-Match the Financing to Your Specific Needs
+How to Match Funding to Your Agency’s Needs

 Before you apply for anything, ask yourself: what exactly is this money for?
 Covering a delayed Medicaid payment is a very different problem than buying new scheduling software or opening a second location.
 The purpose of the funds should guide your choice.